 The Italianate Garden, with the magnificent baroque staircase;

-The English Garden which represents a rare example of an Anglo-Chinese landscaping;
+The English Garden represents a rare example of Anglo-Chinese landscaping;

-The Agricultural Park in which an orchard and the iconic wisteria pergola are located.
+The Agricultural Park is where an orchard and the iconic wisteria pergola are located.

 Tickets to enter the garden are € 10,00 or € 2,00 for persons between the ages of 18 and 25 who are members of the European Community and for teachers with permanent state school contracts.